vuejs/docs/src/guide/ssr/structure.md

 })
 ```

-The same rule applies to router and store instances as well.
-Instead of exporting it directly from a module and importing it across your app, you need to create a fresh instance in `createApp` and inject it from the root Vue instance.
+The same rule applies to other instances as well (such as the router or store).
+Instead of exporting the router or store directly from a module and importing it across your app, you should create a fresh instance in `createApp` and inject it from the root Vue instance.

 ## Introducing a Build Step